FOR IMMEDIATE RELEASE September 6, 2021

 Melissa Ziobro, Guest Curator

-FREEHOLD, NJ – Monmouth County Historical Association (MCHA) has announced plans to commemorate the 20th anniversary of the September 11, 2001 terrorist attacks.
-Proposed exhibits and related programs will serve to honor the members of the Monmouth County community who lost their lives that day.
+FREEHOLD, NJ – Monmouth County Historical Association (MCHA) will open an exhibition to commemorate the 20th anniversary of the September 11, 2001 terrorist attacks.
+Monmouth County, 9/11, and Its Aftermath will serve to honor the members of the Monmouth County community who lost their lives that day.
 In addition, the project will pay tribute to the strength and resiliency exhibited by the citizens of Monmouth County as they joined together to serve the nation, mourn, and heal in the tragedy’s aftermath.

-An exhibit will be staged at the Taylor-Butler House in Middletown, an MCHA historic home built in 1853, from September 11, 2021 through October 2021.
-Additional details will be forthcoming.
+The exhibit will open at the Taylor-Butler House in Middletown, an MCHA historic house museum built in 1853, on Saturday, September 11 at 12 noon.
+It will remain open through Veterans Day

-MCHA is honored to have the following individuals serve on the 9/11 Commemoration Advisory Committee:
+MCHA is honored to have had the following individuals serve on the 9/11 Commemoration Advisory Committee:

 Virginia S. Bauer, Advocate, Activist; Trustee of National September 11th Memorial & Museum